 The EdDSA specification [EDDSA] includes the following warning.
-It deserves highlighting.
+It deserves highlighting, especially when signed-data is used without signed attributes and the content to be signed might be quite large:

 PureEdDSA requires two passes over the input.
 Many existing APIs, protocols, and environments assume digital signature algorithms only need one pass over the input, and may have API or bandwidth concerns supporting anything else.